Skip to main content

 Banking

-In order to open a Swiss bank account, you will need your passport and residence permit.
-This means that you cannot open an account immediately on arrival, so make sure you have either adequate cash or an ATM card from your bank at home.
+To open a bank account in Switzerland, you will need your passport and residence permit.
+This means that you cannot open an account immediately after your arrival.
+So make sure you have enough cash or a credit/debit card from your bank in your home country.

 Banks are usually open from 9 am to 5 pm.
 ATMs can be found almost everywhere.